-PHOTOGRAPHY, FILM, AND MEDIA II ART 188 (6E)
+ART 188 PHOTOGRAPHY, FILM, AND MEDIA II

+6E) 3 credits

-PREREQUISITE: ART 187 or Permission of Instructor This course is designed to help the student explore creative approaches to photography, film, and related media in greater depth.
+This course is designed to help the student explore creative approaches to photography, film, and related media in greater depth.
 Problems in darkroom techniques, laboratory techniques, and special effects are included.
-Upon completion, the student should be able to apply these techniques to professional guality finished pieces.
+Upon completion, the student should be able to apply these techniques to professional quality finished pieces.

-ART HISTORY I ART 203
+ART 203 ART HISTORY I